ivanmota/IgugaChecksumUtility/docs/en-US/Send-IgugaMailMessage.md

 ```

 ## DESCRIPTION
-Send an email using the implementing the Microsoft-recommended MailKit library.
+Send an email using the Microsoft-recommended MailKit library.
 This function only have support for Powershell version 7 or higher

 ## EXAMPLES